ponylang/library-scaffolding-generator/README.md

 When setting up the bot you want to:

 - Set the `type` to `Incoming webhook`
-- Give the bot a meaningful `Full Name` like "My Package Release Bot" or "Sean's Annoucement Bot".
+- Give the bot a meaningful `Full Name` like "My Package Release Bot" or "Sean's Announcement Bot".
 All release notices will appear under that name.
 - Supply a `Username` that matches your `Full Name`

 After you push `Create Bot`, you'll be taken to your list of active bots.
 Copy the `USERNAME` and `API KEY` for your bot.
 These values will be used later in CircleCI as your `ZULIP_TOKEN`.
 Your `ZULIP_TOKEN` will be: `USERNAME:API KEY`.